zukaishi/english_reflect/Invent_and_Wander/README.md

 But Don Logan was right.But Don Logan was right.Amazon and Bezos were able to survive the bust.
 "As I watched the stock fall from 113 to 6, I was also watching all of our internal business metrics:number of customers,profit per unit,"he says."
 Every single about the business was getting better and fast.
 It's a fixed-cost business.And so,what I could see is that,from the internal metrics, is that at a certain volume level that we would cover our fixed costs the company would be profitable."

+Bezos succeeded by keeping his eye on the long game, foregoing profits for growth,and being relentless and sometime ruthless with competitors and even his own colleagues.
+At one point during the do.com meltdown,he and a few other internet entrepreneurs were on an NBC Nightly News special with Tom Brokaw."Mr.Bezos,can you even spell 'profit'?"
+Brokaw asked, highlighting the fact that Amazon was hemorrhaging money as it grew."Sure," Bezos replied, "P-R-O-P-H-E-T."And by 2019 Amazon stock would be at $2,000 a share,and the company would have $233 billion in revenues and 647,000 employee worldwide.